Home Alpine Treks Camino Francés and Camino Finisterre Trip

 Santiago de Compostela

-Travel back to Santiago, visit the Pilgrim Office, explore the city, and celebrate your incredible journey with a farewell dinner.
+This morning, we will travel back to Santiago, where you can visit the Pilgrim Office, spend time exploring the city’s historic streets, and revisit the Cathedral.
+In the evening, come together to celebrate your incredible journey with a memorable farewell dinner.
+Breakfast included.

 15